stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 - Survey data divide: 91% of typing-aware developers use types, but many developers avoid typing entirely
 - Divide in the community: many Python developers advocate types strongly or dislike them, often the gap is less clear than it could be
-- Ecosystem changes: many libraries (e.g. numpy, django) are in the midst of trying to adopt types and may face these challenges
+- Ecosystem changes: many libraries (e.g. NumPy, Django) are in the midst of trying to adopt types and may face these challenges

-## What Attendees will learn
+## What attendees will learn

 - Historical context on how Python was used before static types
 - An understanding of common challenges trying to add types to code whose semantics don't fit